csun-comp587-s20/Basketball-Statistics-Tracking/README.md

 ## Box Score Button:

 The window that appears when the **Box Score** Button is pressed.
 It shows all player statistics in the traditional 'Box Score' format.
+The table is shown below:

 <p align = "center">
   <img src = "Screenshots/BoxScoreTable.PNG" width = "800" alt = "Box Score Table">
 </p>

-The totals for each statistic are shown in the bottom row.
+The totals for each statistic are shown in the bottom row:

 <p align = "center">
   <img src = "Screenshots/BoxScoreTableTotal.PNG" width = "800" alt = "Home Screen">